 This lovingly illustrated novel brings her story to graphic life in a smart and accessible way, and is an excellent introduction to a much underrated artist for anyone who’s unfamiliar with her.

-I had the pleasure of interviewing Julia Boggio in person at a photo trade show, where I discovered that she has found photographers and the industry to be a very sexy environment indeed – so tiring that the native-born American had to retire from her London-based studio and take up romantic literature.
+When we interviewed Julia Boggio in person at a photo trade show, she revealed she's found photographers and the industry to be a very sexy environment.
+Indeed, it was so tiring that the native-born American had to retire from her London-based studio and take up romantic literature.

 This book is the first of a trilogy (yes, it must have gone down well) which you can buy or download now – and has also inspired some very interesting photos.
 Julia has been called the "Jilly Cooper of Photography," and this first novel centers on the story of a woman taking up wedding photography.
 It has luxury locations, complex characters, and just enough spice to keep it interesting.